Yang Rudai

 Yang Rudai (杨汝岱 (Yang Ju-tai); December 1926 – 24 February 2018) was a politician of the People's Republic of China (PRC).
-He served as the Communist Party Chief of Sichuan, then China's most populous province, and was the first native Sichuanese to become the top leader of the province since the founding of the PRC.
+He served as the Party Secretary of Sichuan, then China's most populous province, and was the first native Sichuanese to become the top leader of the province since the founding of the PRC.
 He was a member of the 13th Politburo of the Chinese Communist Party, the top governing body of China.
 Yang was considered a protégé of the purged reformist leader Zhao Ziyang.

 Early life and career

 Yang Rudai was born in December 1926 in Renshou County, Sichuan province.
-He received the equivalent of a high school-level education at Ren Shou No. 1 Middle School.
+He received the equivalent of a high school-level education at Ren Shou No.1 Middle School.

 In the early 1950s Yang actively participated in the land reform that was carried out by the newly established People's Republic of China and was rewarded for his performance.
 He joined the Chinese Communist Party in 1952, and was promoted just two years later to Deputy Party Chief of Renshou County.
 During the political radicalization of the 1960s, Yang's humble family background made him a model of the "class line" of the Sichuan provincial chief Li Jingquan, and he was promoted to First Party Secretary of Renshou.
 However, he subsequently was persecuted due to this tie to Li Jingquan when Li fell from power during the Cultural Revolution.